Guardian.co.uk, Thursday 7 April 2011.

 The fair but different portions of parental attention often garner sibling resentment.
 It follows that sometimes or often siblings don’t like each other.
 Yet, ultimately, they can be mutually supportive.
 Evolutionary psychologists explain that this is because they share the same number of genes with each other as they do with their parents, and more than they do with any other living human.
 Therefore, as far as genes go, the gene- carrying full sibling has an interest in the survival of his/her brother or sister, even if it is only to ensure the survival of some shared genes.
 Despite the rivalry, then, siblings have an interest in each other’s survival, even if it is just a genetically motivated one.

 The shared-gene devotion is known in the literature as kin selection, and it forms the other side of the rivalry sword.
 It’s the rounder, gentler side and the one reflected in the Milliband brothers’ expansive hug.
-The concept of kin selection in evolutionary psychology is expressed as loyalty.
+The concept of kin selection in evolutionary psychology is expressed day to day as loyalty.
 To this extent, siblings have a powerful capacity to protect each other.
 So, kinship can explain the apparent paradox: siblings tend to protect each other despite their competitive edge.
-Sure, the devotion is fragile; the kinship side of the sword is easily blunted by jealousy and betrayal.
+Sure, the devotion is fragile; the kinship side of the sword is easily blunted by jealousy and betrayal, and conflicts of interest like loyalty to a wife’s needs over loyalty to a sibling.
 But overall, the double edge exists.
 When it comes to the crunch, not all but most siblings are each others’ keepers.

 On loyalty and betrayal